dchu096/dweeber/README.md

 # UPDATE

-Memubot is currently under update from v11 to v12 on my PC. when they fully works i will update this github. at this mean time its nodejs 11
+Memubot is currently using nodejs-v12

 # memubot
 ![](readmefiles/memu-bot-banner.png)